leyresv/Book_Recommendation_System/README.md

 # Book_Recommendation_System

 In this project, I have implemented a content-based book recommendation system.
+The user can introduce a title or a description of a book he likes, and the k number of recommendations he wants to get.
+The system will return the k books whose summaries are the most simmilar to the one of the book introduced by the user (using the cosine simmilarity of the summaries' embeddings).

 ## Installation